leangjia/blender_docs/manual/scene_layout/object/editing/make_links.rst

    :class: refbox

    :Mode:      Object Mode
-   :Menu:      :menuselection:`Object --> Make Link...`
+   :Menu:      :menuselection:`Object --> Make Links`
    :Hotkey:    :kbd:`Ctrl-L`

 Links objects between scenes or data-blocks of the active object to all selected objects.
-In some case (i.e. Object Data, Modifier) the target objects must be of the same type than the active one or capable of receiving the data.
+In some case (i.e. Object Data, Modifier) the target objects must be of the same type as the active one or capable of receiving the data.
 If targets already have some data linked to them, it will be unlinked first.

 Objects to Scene